-Sometimes putting in specific deadlines, 1 especially if it's -- it's one thing for us, but 2. it's really another thing for the tribe depending 3 on what the situation is.
-There are circumstances 4 5 that may be completely outside the control of the tribe like the death of an employee who might have 6 7 been the one to be responding or a natural disaster.
-We want to remain flexible on that so 8 that we're not boxing the tribe in, but determining 10 with the tribe what is a reasonable time for them.
+1 Sometimes putting in specific deadlines, 2 especially if it's it's one thing for us, but 3 it's really another thing for the tribe depending 4 on what the situation is.
+There are circumstances 5 that may be completely outside the control of the 6 tribe like the death of an employee who might have 7 been the one to be responding or a natural 8 disaster.
+We want to remain flexible on that so 9 that we're not boxing the tribe in, but determining 10 with the tribe what is a reasonable time for them.
 11 I think that's why we had to address that.

-Doesn't really give you -- I know my answer doesn't give you a specific time, but it does explain why we have it there.

-JUSTIN QUIS: Sounds like it's case by case basically.

-TRACIE STEVENS: Exactly.
+12 Doesn't really give you I know my 13 answer doesn't give you a specific time, but it 14 does explain why we have it there.
+15 JUSTIN QUIS QUIS: Sounds like it's case 16 by case basically.
+17 TRACIE STEVENS: Exactly.
 Yes.

-Yes, sir.

-BRAD SIMMONS: Brad Simmons, Chairman of the Gaming Commission.
-We receive a letter from you, a notice of violation or any one of these others that we have a reasonable timeframe, will the letter state in there a timeframe?
-Is that the purpose of the intent is at that point that's when we'll know what the timeframe is?
+18 Yes, sir.
+19 BRAD SIMMONS: Brad Simmons, Chairman of 20 the Gaming Commission.
+We receive a letter from 21 2 I you, a notice of violation or any one of these 22 you, a notice of violation or any one of these others that we have a reasonable timeframe, will 22 others that we have a reasonable timeframe, will

-TRACIE STEVENS: Yes.
-And my hope is that our staff, who in these first parts where they may be taking non-NOV steps, that they're talking to you prior to that.
-Otherwise, they may not have been able to get the information to write the letter beforehand.
-And they'd be working with you to determine what will be a reasonable time. wouldn't want to put an unreasonable time in place that would be impossible for the tribe to meet.

-TRACIE STEVENS: Yes.

-UNIDENTIFIED SPEAKER: Ηi.
-Just one Why is the noncompliance notice not question. agency action subject to challenge?

-TRACIE STEVENS: We were looking for ways -- as you know, and I said, and this Commission believes, that assistance, compliance and then enforcement.
-By statute, enforcement actions are actions of the Chair that are attainable so that, as you said, there's some process in place. that's the angle of what we're trying to do.

-That's, to me, like the most severe action that I can take.
-And we want to have some informal process in place so that we don't have to get to NOV.
-And while we do that now and try to get tribes into compliance, there's no process in place that really defines for our staff and for the tribes what to expect.
+1 TRACIE STEVENS: Yes.
+And my hope is 2 that our staff, who in these first parts where they 3 may be taking non-NOV steps, that they're talking 4 to you prior to that.
+Otherwise, they may not have 5 been able to get the information to write the 6 letter beforehand.
+And they'd be working with you 7 to determine what will be a reasonable time.
+We 8 wouldn't want to put an unreasonable time in place 9 that would be impossible for the tribe to meet.
+10 TRACIE STEVENS: Yes.
+11 UNIDENTIFIED SPEAKER: Hi.
+Just one 12 question.
+Why is the noncompliance notice not 13 agency action subject to challenge?
+14 TRACIE STEVENS: We were looking for ways 15 as you know, and I said, and this Commission 16 believes, that assistance, compliance and then 17 enforcement.
+By statute, enforcement actions are 18 actions of the Chair that are attainable so that, 19 as you said, there's some process in place.
+But 20 that's the angle of what we're trying to do.
+21 That's, to me, like the most severe 22 action that I can take.
+And we want to have some 23 informal process in place so that we don't have to 24 get to NOV.
+And while we do that now and try to 25 get tribes into compliance, there's no process in place that really defines for our staff and for the tribes what to expect.

 I know there are tribes who do this within their own ordinances, within their own jurisdictions.
-There are other independent federal regulatory bodies who do something similar. where we're gathering information.
+There are other independent federal regulatory bodies who do something similar.
+That's where we're gathering information.
 We chose to have it come from staff so that we don't get to a place where there's going to be an issue.